 Heart Rhythm Disorder

 Arrhythmia, or heart rhythm disorder, is a general term for an irregular heartbeat.
 Most arrhythmias are not dangerous, but some may indicate serious underlying heart disease and some can lead to serious problems such as loss of consciousness, stroke and sudden cardiac death.
-In this episode of Second Opinion, you'll learn about the causes and treatment of arrhythmia, and what to do if someone suddenly collapses next to you.
+In this episode of Second Opinion, you'll learn about the symptoms, causes and treatment of heart rhythm disorder, and what to do if someone suddenly collapses next to you.
 Your early intervention can save lives!

 The heart has four chambers.
 The upper two are the atria (the right and the left atrium) and the lower two chambers are the right and left ventricles.
 These chambers contract in a regular sequence, or rhythm (the heartbeat); the contractions enable the heart to pump blood to all parts of the body.
 The normal rhythm of contractions is controlled by the heart's "pacemaker," a group of cells (called the sinoatrial node, SA node, or sinus node) in the right atrium that generate electrical impulses.
 These impulses travel across the heart's chambers, making them contract.
 This is the "normal" rhythm, generated at a certain rate, usually 60 to 100 times a minute.
 When that rate is abnormal or the cadence irregular, the heart may have an arrhythmia, also referred to as dysrhythmia by some experts.

-There are several kinds of arrhythmia.
+There are several kinds of heart rhythm disorder.
 A heartbeat can be too fast (technical name: tachycardia ), too slow (technical name: bradycardia), or simply irregular.
 Arrhythmias can also be classified by where they happen, i.e., there are atrial arrhythmias and ventricular arrhythmias, and there are several kinds of each.